The Shadow's Edge: Cast

-Also appearing in the film are Wen Junhui as Hu Feng, an adoptive son of Fu and the muscle of his heist crew; Lang Yueting as Wang Xuemei, the police inspector in charge of the Shadow case; Leo Wang as Wu, a police detective and Wang's right-hand man; and Chaney Lin and Zhou Zhengjie as Xiao Xin and Liu Jinxiao, Fu's adoptive sons and members of his heist crew.
+Also appearing in the film are Wen Junhui as Hu Feng, an adoptive son of Fu and the muscle of his heist crew; Lang Yueting as Wang Xuemei, the police inspector in charge of the Shadow case; Melvin Wong as a high-ranking police officer; Leo Wang as Wu, a police detective and Wang's right-hand man; and Chaney Lin and Zhou Zhengjie as Xiao Xin and Liu Jinxiao, Fu's adoptive sons and members of his heist crew.
 Yuen Qiu made a cameo appearance but was ultimately cut from the film.

 Production

-Background, conception and writing
+Development

-Larry Yang had previously directed Adoring (2019) and Ride On (2023), two films that both explored interspecies friendship between humans and animals.
+Larry Yang had previously directed Adoring (2019) and Ride On (2023), two films that both examined interspecies friendship between humans and animals.
 The director also liked the Hong Kong film Eye in the Sky (2007) by Yau Nai-hoi, emotionally connecting with its characters and story.
 After Eye in the Sky was first remade into the South Korean film Cold Eyes (2013), Yang saw commercial potential in adapting the original film's story to address the technological advancements in modern-day surveillance.

 After buying the rights to remake the 2007 film, Yang worked on the script for years.
 While he retained the original's narrative structure, including the idea of a surveillance team searching for an unknown suspect on foot, he wanted to avoid rehashing the story.
 Instead, Yang ended up writing approximately 85 to 90% new material.
 Yang updated the film to be set in present-day Macao, incorporating themes about technology and debates on whether traditional police tracking methods are still effective in the era of artificial intelligence.
 For the film's adversary Fu Longsheng, Yang based him on the antagonist of the original film, re-envisioning him as a survivor of the events in Eye in the Sky.